Latest Known Trail Conditions NPTrail

 Major issue in this section is many wet and muddy areas close to Spruce Lake.
 Several existing bog bridges need repair/replacement and other areas need new bog bridging.
 Lots of trail widening happening as people attempt to avoid the wet areas.
 Where existing bog bridging is in place the tread underneath has recovered nicely.
 There were some areas that were overgrown and some blow-downs needing removal but overall a relatively nice section of trail.
 Student Conservation Association trail crews worked on bog bridging in this section in 2012 and will be back in 2013 to continue their work.

 Harlan and Hugh Hastings are the trail stewards for this section.
-The trail was in great shape, free from blow downs, the end of 2012.
-Harlan will be visiting this section with members from the Genesee Valley Chapter of ADK to do trail work the first week of May, 2013.
+The trail is in great shape currently, free from blow downs.
+Harlan visited his section in May along with a group from the Genesee Valley Chapter of ADK to clear trail.

 The log bridge located just south of Spruce Lake lean-to #1 was put in place by a Student Conservation Assoc. trail crew in 2011.
 Later in 2011 beavers managed to flood it out.
 It was replaced by another SCA trail crew in 2012.
 Hopefully the beavers don't try to flood this one as well.